 - repaired the organ

-- created a dance area at the rear of the nave
+- created an open space at the rear of the nave

 - installed a disabled toilet

-- created an office out of the Vint chapel
+- created an IT suite for the community out of the Vint chapel

-- installed cast iron gates at the front of the south porch
+- installed cast iron gates in both the south and north porch

 - Raised the ground level at the main entrance to make it level access

-- Restore roof above organ – see below!
+- Restored roof above organ – see below!

 The high quality interior, in which only the finest materials and craftsmanship were used, is of the same unified style as the exterior and contains much fine wood and stone carving.
-There is an outstanding set of stained glass windows.
+There are outstanding stained glass windows.
 The pulpit and font are of intricately carved alabaster and the encaustic floor tiles cover extensive areas.
 The Hedgland organ (rebuilt J. J. Binns) is used most Sundays.

 Below is the tower of All Saints – can you work out what this is?
 You are looking down the inside of the tower from high up; you can just see the fine Victorian floor tiles on the ground, in the centre of the picture.